 The Senior Project in Honors

 Being an Honors student culminates in the Honors senior project.
-The project is a capstone to which all the student’s intellectual effort in courses, in discussions with faculty and fellow students outside of class, and in the student's thinking and meditation tends.
+Ordinarily, the project connects with the student's major and is a capstone to which all the student’s intellectual effort in courses, in discussions with faculty and fellow students outside of class, and in the student's thinking and meditation tends.
 This capstone is also the culmination of the student's moral development as a student, moral here understood in the expansive and full sense of one's coming to know what is good and to act in accord with it.
 In effect, the senior project gives the student the opportunity to discover intellectual abilities that they may not have known they had.
 It is also good preparation for graduate and professional schools, as well entry into the workplace.

 Ordinarily, the senior project in Honors entails six hours of study, which are taken sometime during the student's last three semesters.
 The six hours are usually divided into two three-credit courses, though in the sciences the division may be into two-hours of credit.